 Prevention of Dental Disease

 We offer professional advice on the best ways to tackle these problems in your pet, so do not hesitate to call us and talk through your cat's specific needs.
-We stock dental chews that have been scientifically proven to help prevent developing tartar, as well as a dental diet that has been clinically proven to reduce both plaque and tartar levels in cats.
+We stock dental diets that have been scientifically proven to help reduce both plaque and tartar levels in cats.

 The optimal way to control tartar would be to brush your pet’s teeth like your own, so if you have the patience for this we also stock pet toothpaste (which is flavoured to appeal to cats and is safe for them to swallow) and special toothbrushes to make the job easier.